North Cave: Community

 The church of All Saints was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.

 North Cave has a public house and a Church of England primary school.
 Its Sports and Social Club holds an annual Gala Day in June, Bonfire night in November and other events throughout the year.
 It has an equipped and safe play area for younger children.

 The village hall has undergone recent improvements and holds events and a play group for toddlers.
 It is the location for a local amateur dramatic group, the Cave Players, established for over 25 years, with pantomime and May productions.

 To the north of the village is Hotham Hall that was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
 The stable block at the hall is also listed as Grade II*.

 Many village shops have closed over the last twenty years in the face of competition from supermarkets, although a newsagent remains.

 The village and surrounding area magazine is Village Link, produced by a team of volunteers and distributed free.
 The web site, although no longer maintained, gives Parish Council and Sports and Social Committee information.

 North Cave Wetlands is a nature reserve of regional and national significance, containing a wide biodiversity.
 It attracts visitors from across the region.

 North Cave was served by North Cave railway station on the Hull and Barnsley Railway between 1885 and 1955.

+A Quaker meeting house was built, in 1788, next to a holy well that had previously been dedicated to St Helen; the spring soon became known as Quaker Well.